-2019 Navy Federal Personal Loan Review
+Navy Federal Review Summary

-Navy Federal Review Summary: Navy Federal personal loans are fairly inexpensive, with APRs ranging from 8.19% to 18.0%.
+Navy Federal personal loans are fairly inexpensive, with APRs ranging from 7.49% to 18.00%.
 You may be able to find lower starting rates elsewhere, but NFCU’s maximum interest rate is low compared to what most other lenders charge.
 Those low rates combined with loan amounts up to $50,000 make Navy Federal a good option for debt consolidation.

 Navy Federal personal loans are only available to members of Navy Federal Credit Union.
 You can join if you’ve served in the military or if a family member has served (or is an NFCU member).
 Department of Defense personnel and their families are also eligible.

-Navy Federal Personal Loan Personal Loan Terms
+Navy Federal Credit Union Personal Loan Terms

-|APRs||8.19% - 18%|
+|APRs||7.49% - 18%|

-|Loan Amount||$500 - $50,000|
+|Loan Amount||$250 - $50,000|

-Navy Federal Personal Loan Rates & Fees
+Navy Federal Personal Loan Rates, Fees & Other Terms

-Since this lender is a federal credit union, they are required to cap their interest rates at 18%.
-These interest rates are fixed, and so will not go up or down over time after you’re approved.
+Navy Federal personal loan interest rates range from 7.49% to 18.00%, but the longer the loan is, the more expensive the APR is likely to be.
+Loans can last for up to 60 months, except for home improvement loans, which can last up to 180 months.
+Since NFCU is a federal credit union, they are required to cap their interest rates at 18%.
+These interest rates are fixed, too, and so will not go up or down over time after you’re approved.

 Navy Federal does not charge origination fees or early payoff fees.
 However, they do have a $29 late fee.
-You may be able to get the fee waived if you make your payment within 7 - 10 business days after your due date, according to representatives.
+You may be able to get the fee waived if you make your payment within 7 to 10 business days after your due date, according to representatives.

 Navy Federal Personal Loan Requirements & Application Info